The most important lesson I've learned after years of working remotely is this: time is our most valuable asset.

 In our test, Timesheet came through as one of the best time trackers for freelance marketers.
 It syncs with Google apps, so tracked tasks show up clearly as blocks of time in your calendar:

 Easy invoice creation and customization

-Location-based time tracking: Automated time tracking based on your location or wireless LAN helps you even more, not to think about your working hours
+Location-based time tracking: Automated time tracking based on your location or wireless LAN helps you, even more, not to think about your working hours

 DeskTime is like RescueTime, but for teams.
-If you've never used RescueTime, here's the skinny: it's an app runs in the background of your computer, tracking the amount of time you spend on other apps and websites.
+If you've never used RescueTime, here's the skinny: it's an app that runs in the background of your computer, tracking the amount of time you spend on other apps and websites.

 You can see, for example, how much time you spend chatting with friends on Facebook or watching cat videos on Youtube versus productive work in applications like Excel and Word.
 In doing so, you're able to "rescue" your time and be more productive.
 DeskTime does the same: automatically tracks employee time spent on various applications and websites, marked as "unproductive", "neutral", or "productive".
 This lets an employer see exactly how productive each employee is throughout the day.